YuHsuanLu/yuhsuanlu/README.md

 ## Hi there, This is Yu Hsuan Lu.
 Welcome to my GitHub!

-Passionate software engineer with 2+ years of experience and an MS CS degree from the University of Southern California.
+Passionate software engineer with 3+ years of work experience and an MS CS degree from the University of Southern California.
 Actively seeking a full-time SWE position in 2024.
 Eager to connect and explore opportunities! :woman_technologist:

 ---
 ## 📫 Contact me through